-Ireland is a small island.
+Ireland is a small island to the west of the UK.
 At its widest it is only 275km, so theoretically you could drive west from Dublin to Galway in two hours.
 Except you wouldn’t.
 You’d take the long way round and spend a week (or two!) exploring southern Ireland.

-So with my GPS from home, preloaded with UK maps, and the recommendations of friends ringing in our ears, my cousin Kate and I set off on our whirlwind tour.
+So with my GPS from home (we weren’t using our phone data), preloaded with UK maps, and the recommendations of friends ringing in our ears, my cousin Kate and I set off on our whirlwind tour.

 Day 1.
 Dublin